Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

-Being 3 months behind on your mortgage in New York is the threshold at which the formal foreclosure process begins.
-New York law requires servicers to send a 90-day pre-foreclosure notice once a borrower is 90 or more days delinquent.
-If you are at or approaching this threshold, the notice is either already on its way or has already arrived.
-Understanding what happens next — and what you must do immediately — is the difference between keeping your home and losing it years from now after an entirely preventable foreclosure.
+Being 3 months behind on your mortgage in New York is the threshold at which the formal pre-foreclosure process begins.
+New York law under N.Y.
+RPAPL § 1304 requires servicers to send a 90-day pre-foreclosure notice when the borrower is 90 or more days delinquent, and N.Y.
+RPAPL § 1306 requires filing pre-foreclosure information with the New York State Department of Financial Services within three business days of mailing.
+If you are at or approaching this threshold, the § 1304 notice is either already on its way or has already arrived.
+Federal law adds a parallel layer: under 12 C.F.R. § 1024.41(f), the servicer cannot file a foreclosure complaint until you are more than 120 days delinquent, and 12 C.F.R. § 1024.39 has already required live contact within 36 days and written early intervention notice within 45 days.
+Understanding what happens next is the difference between keeping the home and losing it years from now to an entirely preventable foreclosure.

-Most New York homeowners who receive the 90-day notice and do nothing with it find themselves, 12 to 18 months later, deep in the judicial process — with a lawsuit filed, a settlement conference underway, and the same underlying problem unresolved.
-The modification that could have been completed during the 90-day notice period is now being pursued under more difficult conditions, with less time and more pressure.
+Most New York homeowners who receive the § 1304 notice and do nothing with it find themselves, 12 to 18 months later, deep in the judicial process — with a complaint filed under § 1320, a 22 NYCRR Part 202.12-a settlement conference underway, and the same underlying problem unresolved.
+The 12 C.F.R. § 1024.41 modification that could have been completed during the § 1304 notice period is now being pursued under more difficult conditions, with less time and more pressure.

-At 90 days delinquent in New York, every loss mitigation option remains available.
+At 90 days delinquent in New York, every loss mitigation option under the federal framework remains available.
 Loan modification — the primary tool for keeping the home — can be pursued immediately by submitting a complete application.
-The full modification timeline of 30 to 90 days from submission to decision, plus a 3-month trial period, can complete during the 90-day notice period if the application is submitted immediately.
+The 12 C.F.R. § 1024.41(c) 30-day evaluation deadline, the § 1024.41(d) denial requirements, and the § 1024.41(h) 14-day appeal window combine with the RPAPL § 1304 90-day window to create enough runway for a modification decision plus a 3-month trial period to complete before the § 1024.41(f) 120-day pre-suit threshold even matters — if the application is submitted immediately.

 New York Homeowners at 90 Days: Act During the Pre-Foreclosure Notice Period